soundwaverohit/HybridQuantumClassicalEncoder-MolecularSystems/README.md

 - The classical encoder, quantum circuit, and decoder are outlined in the files
 - The learning.py file contains the training loop to run the hybrid model
 - The auto_encoder_notebook will contain the pipeline experimentation before the changes are made to the above files
+- The SYK Model hamiltonian is in the SYK hamiltonian folder

 ## Proposed packages for pipeline:
 - Qiskit for Quantum Circuits